RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

 6. Copy the `idToken` and pass it as header for the other requests, the header name is `Authorization`.

-### 🚫 Permission errors

-- #### "Only storeOwner can access"
-Means you are not logged with a `buyer` claim rather than with a user that contains the  `storeOwner` claim.

-- #### "You aren't the correct storeOwner"
-Means you are logged with the correct claim, but you are trying to read others storeOwner's data.

-- #### "Requires authentication"

 ## Authentication

 Firebase Authentication is used to verify